Bachelor of Arts in Sociology Online

 Check the materials needed to apply to the B.A. in Sociology online program

-The streamlined admission process at the College of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
+The streamlined admission process at the University of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
 Please read the full admission requirements for the Bachelor of Arts in Sociology.

 • No ACT/SAT scores required